SpyicyDev/run.nvim/README.md

 - `continue_on_error` - Continue executing chain even if this command fails
 - `when` - Conditional execution based on a function return value
 - `always_run` - Command runs regardless of previous command failures
-- `on_success` - Callback function executed if all commands succeed
-- `on_error` - Callback function executed if any command fails

 ## Environment Variables